fuzyll/libctf/README.md

 }
 ```

-With xinetd, however, you will need to add an entry in /etc/services and a
+With xinetd, however, you will need to add a configuration file
-configuration file in /etc/xinetd.d/ that looks like something like this:
+in /etc/xinetd.d/ that looks like something like this:

 ```
 service sample
 {
+    id          = sample
+    user        = sample
+    server      = /home/sample/sample
     disable     = no
-    id          = sample
+    port        = 65535
     socket_type = stream
     protocol    = tcp
     wait        = no
-    user        = sample
-    server      = /home/sample/sample
+    type        = UNLISTED
 }
 ```